doeixd/CSS-Reset/README.md

 @layer reset {
   /* Applies to everything */
   *, *::before, *::after {
-    /* I think having some sort of transition is usually the behaviour I want. */
-    transition: all ease-out 100ms;
     /* Controversial, but I like having a clean slate of margin / padding. */ margin:0;
     padding: 0;